mrdbrg/React/React Practice/Udemy/React_Bootcamp /05-React_Forms/controlled-component/README.md

 - The technique to get this is **controlled component**

 ## Controlled Components
   - In HTML, form elements such as <input>, <textarea>, and <select> typically maintain their own state and update it based on use input.
   - In React, mutable state is kept in the state of components, and only updated with **setState()**.

-## How data flows:
-- A parent component defines a function.
-- The function is passed as props to child component.
-- The child component invokes the prop.
-- The parent function is called, usually setting new state.
-- The parent component is re-rendered along with its children.

 _The content described in this README file is often a summary from the_ [The Modern React Bootcamp](https://www.udemy.com/course/modern-react-bootcamp/) _by Colt Steele._